RedisGrafana/grafana-redis-datasource/README.md

 ## Documentation

-Please take a look at the [Documentation](https://redisgrafana.github.io/redis-datasource/overview/) to learn more about plug-in and features.
+Please take a look at the [Documentation](https://redisgrafana.github.io/redis-datasource/overview/) to learn more about plugin and features.

 ### Supported commands